Diocese of Youngstown

-The Diocese of Youngstown (Dioecesis Youngstonensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in northeastern Ohio in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Cincinnati.
+The Diocese of Youngstown (Dioecesis Youngstonensis) is a diocese of the Catholic Church in northeastern Ohio in the United States.
+It is a suffragan diocese of the Archdiocese of Cincinnati.
+The mother church is St. Columba Cathedral.

-The Diocese of Youngstown consists of six counties: Mahoning, Trumbull, Columbiana, Stark, Portage, and Ashtabula.
-The mother church of the diocese is St. Columba Cathedral in Youngstown.

 Statistics

 As of 2025, the Diocese of Youngstown contained 67 parishes with 47 active diocesan priests, 56 retired diocesan priests, 5 extern priests, 18 religious priests, 68 permanent deacons, 6 male religious, and 135 female religious.
 In 2020, it had a Catholic population of 163,650 (13.9% of the total population) in an area totaling 3,404 sqmi.

 As of 2025, the diocese had 8 seminarians studying at the St. Mary Seminary in Wickliffe, Ohio.

 History

 1700 to 1850

 During the 17th century, present-day Ohio was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 However, unlike other parts of the future American Midwest, there were no attempts to found Catholic missions in Ohio.

 In 1763, after the end of the French and Indian War, Ohio Country became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution ended in 1783, Pope Pius VI wanted to remove American Catholics from the jurisdiction of their British diocese.
 He erected the Prefecture Apostolic of the United States in 1784, encompassing the entire territory of the new nation.
 In 1787, the Ohio area became part of the Northwest Territory of the United States.
 Pius VI in 1789 created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic.

 In 1808, Pope Pius VII erected the Diocese of Bardstown, with jurisdiction over the new state of Ohio along with the other midwest states.
-Pope Pius VII erected the Diocese of Cincinnati in 1821, taking all of Ohio from Bardstown.Pope Pius IX erected the Diocese of Cleveland in 1847, with territory taken from Cincinnati.
+Pope Pius VII erected the Diocese of Cincinnati in 1821, taking all of Ohio from Bardstown.Saint Philip Neri Parish was established in 1817 in Dungannon.

-Northeastern Ohio would remain part of the Diocese of Cleveland for the next 97 years.
+Pope Pius IX erected the Diocese of Cleveland in 1847, with territory taken from Cincinnati.Northeastern Ohio would remain part of the Diocese of Cleveland for the next 97 years.
 The first Catholic parish in Youngstown, St. Columba, was established in 1847.
 Its first church was completed in 1850.